 - Food: Highlighting Easter menus, chocolate, and candy.

-To capture the attention of your recipients, experiment with animation in your newsletter.
-Video and GIFs are an effective way to engage your recipients and help your Easter newsletter stand out.
-Try an atmospheric cinemagraph with a spring motif, such as blooming flowers.
+GIFs in email are an great way to engage your recipients and help your Easter newsletter stand out.
+You can also try an atmospheric cinemagraph with a spring motif, such as blooming flowers.